There’s one best practice for marketing to software developers. It’s to “Not market to software developers.”

 I ran the list through Audiense and further segmented the developers to understand what I was working with.
 I discovered the following sub-segments within the audience panel–IOS Developers, Microsoft MVPs that are using Azure, VMware vExperts, PHP Developers, Game Developers, Data Scientists, and Security/Hackers.

-This content analytics approach is meant to isolate the conversational data and drill down on the topic areas that were top of mind for each sub-segment.
+Content analysis in marketing research is meant to isolate the conversational data and drill down on the topic areas that were top of mind for each sub-segment.
 The data showed that the top trending topics among this developer audience revolved around nine core areas–artificial intelligence (AI), big data, security, IoT, machine learning, blockchain, data science, DevOps, and deep learning.
 I used these insights to create filters within Crimson Hexagon and isolated the data further within a historical context.
 I pulled data from 1/1/17 to 6/1/18–roughly 18 months, resulting in 16.5 million posts (or conversations) among the 6K software developers.

 Here’s what I found:

 Developers are all over artificial intelligence.
-AI leads the way in terms of total volume, followed by Big Data, Security, and IoT.
+AI leads the way in total volume, followed by Big Data, Security, and IoT.
 You’ll notice that Machine Learning and Deep Learning have separate data points.
 They were purposely excluded from the AI analysis to get the most accurate view.
 Similarly, both AI and Deep Learning were excluded when analyzing Machine Learning.

 Conversational Topic Analysis